 Expanding Your Horizons

-The Expanding Your Horizons (EYH) conference at Saint Mary-of-the-Woods College is a one-day conference designed to motivate young womens' interest in science, mathematics, engineering and technology.
-The conference will be held on Saturday, November 2, 2013.
+Expanding Your Horizons (EYH) at Saint Mary-of-the-Woods College is a one-day, national network of conferences, designed to motivate young womens' interest in science, mathematics, engineering and technology.
+The conference will be held on Saturday, November 1, 2014.

 Additionally, prominent professional women who work in the STEM fields will lead the hands-on workshops.